 Our second installment of Notable News for Your Business brings you important news that’s relevant for business from the first part of July.
 This post will feature highlights that include an exciting RingCentral integration, Twitter update, new Instagram feature, a peek into upcoming Facebook changes, and a look at U.S. Department of Labor proposed overtime rules.

-Yesterday we announced our integration with Microsoft Office 365.
-Now, our customers who use Office 365 have a powerful best-of-breed solution for business communications and their productivity suite.
+Yesterday we announced our integration with Microsoft 365.
+Now, our customers who use Microsoft 365 have a powerful best-of-breed solution for business communications and their productivity suite.
 Learn more about our integration and how your business can benefit here.

 2) Twitter Turns off Timeline Background Images